Kaboom242/quillquest-stories/Golemheart/Chapters/Book1-Chapter2-Echoes_of_the_Ageless_Realm.md

 As if responding to their presence, the carvings on the nearest standing stone began to glow with soft, warm light.
 The illumination spread from stone to stone until the entire circle was outlined against the growing darkness, and Lin Xiu could see what the survey teams had described as the dungeon entrance.
 The hillside at the center of the circle was opening like a flower, stone petals folding back to reveal a passage that descended into earth lit by the same gentle radiance.

+As they approached the standing stones, Lin Xiu could feel the ancient magic responding to her presence in ways that sent shivers through her spiritual senses.
+The laylines that had seemed twisted and chaotic from a distance revealed themselves to be woven into patterns of incredible complexity and beauty, each thread of energy precisely placed to serve purposes she could only begin to guess at.
+She felt certain the spirits were near, tending the flows and guarding the secrets of the place.

 "It knows we're here," Cairn said quietly.
 "And I think it's inviting us in."

 Lin Xiu felt a tremor of excitement mixed with apprehension as she studied the opening.
 The magical signature was unlike anything in her experience, but there was something familiar about it nonetheless.
 It felt like coming home to a place she'd never been, like remembering a dream that had somehow become real.